History of black travel

 - Government: Major court rulings, laws, programs, and initiatives by city/state/federal governments that have influenced Black travel.

-- GroundBreakers: Well-known figures (politicians, actors, artists, influencers, etc.) that have traveled somewhere which then directly inspired Black travel.
+- GroundBreakers: Well-known figures (politicians, actors, authors, artists, influencers, etc.) that have traveled somewhere which then directly inspired Black travel.

 - Leisure: Ground-breaking developments by a Black person or company/organization that has significantly helped to inspire or progress Black leisure travel.
 Often the first, or one of the first developments, this includes the development of things to do and experience on vacation including cultural activities, festivals, major events, outdoor activities, food and drink, wellness, etc. These have been organized in sub-categories for leisure including: